zonemaster/zonemaster/docs/public/specifications/test-zones/Connectivity-TP/connectivity04.md

 * Zone: error-prefix-database-4.connectivity04.xa
   * 2 NS.
     * Both NS with IPv4 and IPv6.
     * Each NS IP in different prefixes.
-  * For one NS (both IP) the ASN lookup returns an extra TXT record with the text "This is not ASN data".
+    * For one NS (both IPs) the ASN lookup returns an extra TXT record with the text "This is not ASN data".

 ### ERROR-PREFIX-DATABASE-5
 No ASN data, some other TXT record.